-To know more about e-invoicing mandate book your seat today
+To know more about e-invoicing mandate:

-Highlights of proposed E-invoicing system in India
+Highlights of Proposed E-invoicing in India

 Clearing the fog about a major misconception surrounding the E-invoice generation, it is not mandatory for a taxpayer to generate E-invoice through the government’s tax portal.
 In fact, the taxpayer can continue using any accounting software of his preference, with the only necessity being, the software’s ability to generate the invoice in the given e-invoicing format.